serverwentdown/Skye/README.md

 <img src="https://zippy.gfycat.com/SlimyAfraidHowlermonkey.gif" width="420" />

 Chloé is the tiny microcontroller for the casual.
-With a smaller formfactor, a WS2812B LED and reduced cost than a Digispark, Chloé is the cutest microcontroller you'll ever own.
+With a smaller form factor than the PicoDuino, a WS2812B LED and a low price, Chloé is the cutest microcontroller you'll ever own.

 Features:
 * Full compatibility with Digispark software and bootloader
 * WS2812B
+* It's a keychain!
-* Minimal top surface
+* Minimalistic top surface
 * Breadboard-friendly headers
 * Smaller than many USB sticks

 Specifications:
 * ATtiny85
+* Sized at 12.7mm by 24.4mm
 * 6 IO pins, same as the Digispark
 * 5V and GND pins (no VIN to keep it small. if you want to power it with a higher voltage, use an external 5V reg)